scb-10x/typhoon-prompt-optimizer/README.md

 ## Acknowledgments

-- OpenAI for providing the API
+- Typhoon for providing the API
 - Vercel for hosting
 - Next.js team for the amazing framework